saraslee/don-t-hang-me/README.md

 # Don't Hang Me
 A modernized hangman web app created using html, css, and javascript.
+Followed a tutorial by techno mac.